genomicsITER/cirdb/README.md

 <a name="Update logs"></a>
 ## Update logs

-> [1] November 13, 2025.
-This repository receives the first contents.
+> [1] November xx, 2025.
+This repository goes public.

+> [2] Chapter 1.
+Developing a reference genetic catalog of the Canary Islands population (CIRdb) (September 2022).

+> [3] Chapter 2.
+Mitogenome-based analysis of admixture in CIRdb (December 2022).

+> [4] Chapter 3.
+De novo genome assembly of human sequence data leveraging short and long reads to reveal novel genomic features in CIRdb (July 2025).

+> [5] Chapter 4.
+Expanding CIRdb with whole-exome sequencing data (December 2025).